These supplements are made from curcumin (derived from turmeric) and usually, at least one additional ingredient.

 True, but when you look at the chart of the so-called “micelles” compared to the native form, you see that after the first few hours, blood levels drop off big time.

 Only one human study has been published on the NovaSOL curcumin micelles.
 The prevalence of reported side effects was concerning; nausea, vomiting, fatigue, and others.
 If you want, you can read more about them in our in-depth NovaSOL review.

 In the same study, those getting the regular and micronized forms of curcumin seemed to have much better safety profile (better side effect profiles).
 Since the participants didn’t know what form they were getting, this is noteworthy.

-Since there’s only one trials, this might just be a fluke… or it might not be.
+Since there’s only one trial, this might just be a fluke… or it might not be.

-Until more human clinical data comes out, it’s too early to give a verdict.
+Until there’s more, it’s too early to give a verdict.
 Even if it stays in the blood stream longer to some degree, that perk may not be worth a higher rate of side effects.